zopefoundation/zope.contentprovider/src/zope/contentprovider/README.txt

 Next we register the template as a view (browser page) for all objects:

-  >>> from zope.app.pagetemplate.simpleviewclass import SimpleViewClass
+  >>> from zope.browserpage.simpleviewclass import SimpleViewClass
   >>> FrontPage = SimpleViewClass(templateFileName, name='main.html')

   >>> zope.component.provideAdapter(